 - Planning inventory at the category level isn’t precise enough to prevent wastage on individual SKUs, leading to metric tons of goods being destroyed every year

-- Allocating inventory across B&M locations or DCs without accounting for their unique demographics or demand profiles will inevitably lead to massive inventory distortions, out-of-stocks, and over stocks — wasting raw materials, freight, warehousing space, etc.
+- Allocating inventory across B&M locations or DCs without accounting for their unique demographics or demand profiles will inevitably lead to massive inventory distortions, out-of-stock, and over-stock — wasting raw materials, freight, warehousing space, etc.

-If losing money on easily solvable issues was not enough, retailers are struggling to hold on to market share as consumers choose a value-driven shopping experience.
+If losing money on easily solvable issues is not enough, retailers are struggling to hold on to market share as consumers choose a value-driven shopping experience.

-Making supply chains more efficient will not only stop the bleeding, but it may just save the planet.
+Making supply chains more efficient will not only stop the bleeding, but it may also save the planet.